mauroorru3/erasmus_via_blockchain_interaction/README.md

 sudo docker build -f Dockerfile-university_chain_it . -t university_chain_it --no-cache
 cd ..

+# Create the image of the German chain:

+cd university_chain_de
+sudo docker build -f Dockerfile-university_chain_de . -t university_chain_de --no-cache
+cd ..

 # Create the image of the Hub:

 cd hub
 sudo docker build -f Dockerfile-hub . -t hub --no-cache cd ..

+# Create the image of the Relayer that connect the Italian chain and the hub:

+cd relayer_it_hub
+sudo docker build -f Dockerfile . -t relayer_it_hub --no-cache cd ..

-# Create the image of the Relayer:
+# Create the image of the Relayer that connect the German chain and the hub:

-cd relayer
+cd relayer_de_hub
-sudo docker build -f Dockerfile . -t relayer --no-cache cd ..
+sudo docker build -f Dockerfile . -t relayer_de_hub --no-cache cd ..

 # To allow scripts to be executed within containers: